-This information is about a chemotherapy treatment for lung cancer and mesothelioma called MVP.
+MVP is a chemotherapy treatment used to treat lung cancer and mesothelioma.

 MVP is named after the initials of the drugs used, which are: